microsoft/FluidFramework/.changeset/gentle-needles-own.md

 "@fluid-experimental/tree": minor
 ---
 ---
-"section": legacy
+"section": deprecation
 ---

 Adds `getLocalEdits` method to OrderedEditSet interface and removed `./test/EditLog` export

 The places that imported `EditLog` were to cast to this type for access to the `getLocalEdits` method.
 This change removes the need for this cast, so we can get rid of the `./test/EditLog` export.